ChinmayKaitade/Typescript-Series-Hindi/README.md

-# Typescript Series in Hindi
+# TypeScript Series in Hindi 🚀❤️

+## 01. Introduction to TypeScript

+## 02. How TypeScript Works